Starchild (song)

 "Starchild" is a song written by Wally Badarou, Mark King and Phil Gould.
 It was released in 1981 as part of English jazz-funk band Level 42's eponymous debut album.
 The song was released as single in the same year.
-It peaked at #47 on the UK Singles Chart and entered the American Club Play Singles chart at #60.
-It was Level 42's fifth single and was the band's first song to enter the Club Play Singles.
+It peaked at No. 47 on the UK Singles Chart and entered the U.S. Club Play Singles chart at No. 60.
+It was Level 42's fifth single and was the band's first song to enter the Club Play Singles chart.

-It was also sampled for the remix of the Bucketheads' "Time and Space".

-The single has been released in six countries beyond the United Kingdom, including Ireland, the United States, Germany, Belgium and The Netherlands.
-In 2001, it was re-released by the label Peppermint Jam Records in the United Kingdom and Germany.
+The single has been released in six countries beyond the United Kingdom, including Ireland, the United States, Germany, Belgium and the Netherlands.
+In 2001, it was re-released in remix form by BMR on the label Peppermint Jam Records in the United Kingdom and Germany.